What is Kamikaze Defense?

 1. Sale-of-the-Crown-Jewels Strategy

 Regarded as a “Kamikaze” action, this strategy damages the target’s value.
-To minimize the damage, the target can sell its asset to a friendly party, known as the “white knight,” and then purchase it back after the hostile acquirer gives up the deal.
+To minimize the damage, the target can sell its asset to a friendly party, known as a “white knight,” and then purchase it back after the hostile acquirer gives up the deal.

 2. Fat-Man Strategy

 Through the fat-man strategy, the target company acquires other companies and assets to bloat its balance sheet, which turns it into a “fat man.”
 The acquisition will make the target company less appealing to the acquirer, especially when it essentially increases the target’s debt load or reduces its cash available without visible potential for synergies.

 A scorched-earth strategy is originally a military strategy that prevents invaders from taking advantage of the local resources, such as crops and infrastructures, by destroying them before retreating.
 This logic also works in the business world.
 A target company may sell its assets, take a load of debt to damage its value, and thus turn into a less attractive target.